-I use "Site Build It" tools at the bar below to empower this page about the Indus River in Pakistan and the entire 100 Beautiful Sites in the World.
+I use "Solo Build It" tools at the bar below to empower this page about the Indus River in Pakistan and the entire 100 Beautiful Sites in the World.
 Thanks to those strong website building and optimizing tools.

 | 100 Beautiful Sites Blog

 | Lake Chad

 | Niger Delta

 | Norwegian Tundra